Hi, My name is Sudhanshu Rana, and I am a traveler. I love to travel places, places that are mostly untouched on the map of mass tourism.

 Recently I did Deoriatal, Chopta, Tungnath, and Chandrashila trek with a few of my childhood mates.

 It was a wowing experience as we did trekking and camping for the first time.
-My humble suggestion to you folks who want to visit there is to not just go there but camp as well because the early morning view is mind blowing.
+My humble suggestion to you folks who want to visit there is to not just go there but camp as well because the early morning view is mind-blowing.

 Here are the important things to do before you get set for camping and trekking on this amazing Trek route.
-I am going to tell you my story and simultaneously suggest you on do’s and don’t.
+I am going to tell you my story and simultaneously suggest to you on do’s and don’t.

 Before camping, it is necessary to make a list of important things, which you will need, for camping and trekking.
 These things are mentioned below.

-- Tent ( Waterproof Tent, must have for anytime rain scenario)
+- Tent ( Waterproof Tent, must-have for anytime rain scenario)